Kahan summation algorithm: Worked example

-So the summation is performed with two accumulators: sum holds the sum, and c accumulates the parts not assimilated into sum, to nudge the low-order part of sum the next time around.
+The algorithm performs summation with two accumulators: sum holds the sum, and c accumulates the parts not assimilated into sum, to nudge the low-order part of sum the next time around.
 Thus the summation proceeds with "guard digits" in c, which is better than not having any, but is not as good as performing the calculations with double the precision of the input.
 However, simply increasing the precision of the calculations is not practical in general; if input is already in double precision, few systems supply quadruple precision, and if they did, input could then be in quadruple precision.

 Accuracy

 A careful analysis of the errors in compensated summation is needed to appreciate its accuracy characteristics.
 While it is more accurate than naive summation, it can still give large relative errors for ill-conditioned sums.